d4n3sh/thedaneshproject/content/posts/2007-11-12-password-protect-single-user-mode.md

 > \# password protect single user mode
 > su:S:wait:/sbin/sulogin

-PS: Always remember you password, if you can&#8217;t then write in down in a safe place.
+PS: Always remember you password, if you can't then write in down in a safe place.